By: Fox Monstera, #WeLoveConsent Communications & Social Media Intern, DanceSafe, Sloane Ferenchak, #WeLoveConsent Coordinator, Editor

 To wrap it up (no pun intended), consider the following questions when establishing consent.
 If all involved have discussed what they want and don’t want, have you discussed how all of you want to be asked before moving between those activities?
 Have you expressed whether or not you’re okay with relying on body language cues for doing things you’ve already agreed upon without requiring additional verbal consent?
 What happens if one of you wants to try something new that wasn’t discussed?

 Sex and physical intimacy can be really pleasurable, fun, enriching experiences.
-Whether you have a committed partner, multiple partners or are enjoying life and playing around, consent makes sex so much better and more fulfilling for everyone involved by creating a comfortable, safe, and respectful atmosphere to have fun.
+Whether you have a committed partner, multiple partners or are enjoying life and playing around, practicing consent makes sex so much better and more fulfilling for everyone involved by creating a comfortable, safe, and respectful atmosphere to have fun.

 Enjoy this article?
 Find more #WeLoveConsent resources and information on donating directly to the program here.